 - If you would like to submit your own recipe then

-Tip: - When handling fresh chilies be careful not to touch sensitive areas such as your eyes.
-Even washing your hands afterwards is no guarantee to removing all the chili oil.
-I would recommend rubbing a little olive or vegetable oil into your hands before you start to give a protective barrier to the chili oil, but be careful with knives when you have oily hands!
+Tip: - When handling fresh chillies be careful not to touch sensitive areas such as your eyes.
+Even washing your hands afterwards is no guarantee to removing all the chilli oil.
+I would recommend rubbing a little olive or vegetable oil into your hands before you start to give a protective barrier to the chilli oil, but be careful with knives when you have oily hands!

 Recipes Submitted by You...